gnudatalanguage/gdl/README.md

 Overview
 --------

+GDL is a domain-specific language and data analysis environment.
-GDL as a language is dynamically-typed, vectorized and has object-oriented programming capabilities.
+As a programming language, GDL is dynamically-typed, array-oriented, vectorized and has object-oriented programming capabilities.
 GDL library routines handle numerical calculations, data visualisation, signal/image processing, interaction with host OS and data input/output.
 GDL supports several data formats such as netCDF, HDF4, HDF5, GRIB, PNG, TIFF, DICOM, etc.